eiffelhub/json/README.md

 Version Date            Description
 ------- ----            -----------
+0.8.0  2018-09-13	Ensure the `JSON_STRING`.item is really UTF-8 encoded (even for characters between 128 and 255)!
+					Properly encode null character as \u0000 .
+					Unescape escaped unicode in unescape_to_string_8 when it represents a valid `CHARACTER_8` value.
+					Fixed parsing of integer 64 value
+0.7.1   2017-03-20	Added `JSON_VALUE.is_string` ... `is_null` boolean query for convenience.
+0.7.1   2017-03-20	Added `JSON_VALUE.is_string` ... `is_null` boolean query for convenience.
+0.7.0   2016-08-01	New JSON serialization implementation (to replace the obsolete converters).
 0.6.0   2014-11-17	Fixed various issue with parsing string (such as \t and related),
 					Implemented escaping of slash '/' only in case of '</' to avoid potential issue with javascript and </script>
 					Many feature renaming to match Eiffel style and naming convention, kept previous feature as obsolete.
 					Restructured the library to make easy extraction of "converter" classes if needed in the future.
 					Marked converters classes as obsolete.
-0.5.0   2013-11-dd      Added JSON_ITERATOR, simplified JSON_OBJECT
+0.5.0   2013-11-31	Added `JSON_ITERATOR`, simplified `JSON_OBJECT`
 0.4.0   2012-12-12	Updated documentation URI
 0.3.0   2011-07-06	JSON Factory Converters
 0.2.0   2010-02-07	Adapted to EiffelStudio 6.4 or later, supports void-safety 0.1.0   2010-02-07	First release, Adapted to SmartEiffel 1.2r7 and EiffelStudio 6.2 or previous